Visitors to our website

-Where NS&I is responsible for moderating social network comments, we reserve the right to ignore, limit or suspend a comment or responses without prior notice if any of the following apply:
+Where NS&I is responsible for moderating social network comments, we reserve the right to ignore, remove, limit or suspend a comment or responses without prior notice if any of the following apply:

 - It is offensive, indecent, defamatory, obscene or vulgar;

 - It can reasonably be considered as harassment of, insulting to, or likely to provoke or offend other people or organisations;

 - It includes any personal details or details of your or anyone else's NS&I accounts or investments;